Symmetries of order four on K3 surfaces

-\begin{pro} Let $\sigma$ be a purely non-symplectic automorphism of order four on a K3 surface $X$.
-Then: \begin{itemize} \item $\Fix(\sigma^2)$ is either the disjoint union of two elliptic curves or the disjoint union of a smooth curve $C$ of genus $g\geq 0$ and $j$ smooth rational curves; \item $\Fix(\sigma)\subset \Fix(\sigma^2)$ is the disjoint union of smooth curves and $n$ isolated points. \end{itemize} Moreover, the following relations hold:
+\end{theorem} \begin{pro} Let $\sigma$ be a purely non-symplectic automorphism of order four on a K3 surface $X$.
+Then $\Fix(\sigma)$ is the disjoint union of smooth curves and $n$ isolated points.
+Moreover, the following relations hold:

-where $\alpha=\sum_{C_i\subset \Fix(\sigma)} (1-g(C_i))$. \end{pro} \begin{proof} Since $\sigma$ is purely non-symplectic, then $\sigma^2$ is a non-symplectic involution.
-By \cite[Theorem 4.2.2]{nikulinfactor} or \cite[Theorem 4.1]{ast} the fixed locus of $\sigma^2$ is either empty, the disjoint union of two elliptic curves or the disjoint union of a curve of genus $g\geq 0$ and smooth rational curves.
+where $\alpha=\sum_{C\subset \Fix(\sigma)} (1-g(C))$. \end{pro} \begin{proof} Since $\sigma$ is purely non-symplectic, then $\sigma^2$ is a non-symplectic involution.
+Thus the fixed locus of $\sigma$ is the disjoint union of smooth curves and isolated points by Theorem \ref{inv}.
 The action of $\sigma$ at a point in $\Fix(\sigma)$ can be locally diagonalized as follows (see \cite[\S 5]{Nikulin1}):

 In the first case the point belongs to a smooth fixed curve, while in the second case it is an isolated fixed point.
 We will apply holomorphic and topological Lefschetz's formulas to obtain the last two relations in the statement.
-The Lefschetz number of $\sigma$ is
+The holomorphic Lefschetz number of $\sigma$ is

 since $\sigma^*$ acts as multiplication by $i$ on $H^{2,0}(X)$.
 By \cite[p.
 567]{atiyahsinger} one obtains: